freenas/freenas-docs/userguide/tn_vcenter.rst

 .. figure:: images/datastores-create-hostselection.png

-   Choose an ESXi host
+   Choosing an ESXi Host

-Select :guilabel:`VMFS` as the datastore type and click :guilabel:`Next`. :numref:`Figure %s <createdstype>` shows the configuration screen for the new datastore:
+Select :guilabel:`VMFS` as the datastore type and click :guilabel:`Next`.
+:numref:`Figure %s <createdstype>`
+shows the configuration screen for the new datastore:

 .. _createdstype:

 .. figure:: images/datastores-create-type_vmfs.png

-   Configure the VMFS Datastore
+   Configuring a VMFS Datastore

 Enter a name for the new datastore and the desired size.
 Enter the IP